snrakshith/goblin/spec/economics-of-langauge.md

 - Why we need a new Programming Language ?
 - What is a good Programming Language ?
   - Well there is no universally accepted metric for `language design`
-  - A good language is one people use ..
+  - A good language is one which people use .

 ---